Vibration Testing and Accelerometer sensor solutions to industry

 - Shaker and environmental chamber combinations

-- Sales, service and maintenance in Scandinavia ( Finland, Sweden, Denmark, Norway and Baltics )
+- Sales, service and maintenance in Scandinavia and Baltic regions ( Finland, Sweden, Denmark, Norway and Baltics )

 Standard Shaker vs. Modal Shaker vs. Inertial Shaker